What is an Area Council and what do they do?

 ‘Program’ is a term used for an initiative started or event hosted by area councils for residents.
 These are planned by students on the area council, for their fellow peers.
 Some example programs area councils have executed in the past are tie-dye events, haunted houses, carnivals, Super Bowl parties, and even polaroid picture-taking events!
 Due to COVID-19, programs looked a bit different this past year.
 However, we are confident that going forward our creative and innovative students within our area Councils will be able to come up with great virtual, in-person, or hybrid programming.

 How do I get involved?

-Applications for the board positions open at the beginning of the semester!
+Applications for area council board positions open at the beginning of the semester!
 You may apply for any of the five board positions as well as to become a community representative until the deadline closes on September 4th, 2020.
 After the applications close, voting will take place from September 7th through September 9th.
 Voting is open to any and all residents living in a UCF affiliated community and those that vote should only do so within the community they are living in.
 Applicants will be informed of the decisions on September 10th.
 If you are elected into a board position or become a community representative, you are expected to attend Housing Leadership Day on Friday, September 11th, 2020.
 Housing Leadership Day is where you will be trained on your position, gain valuable professional and personal development, as well as connect with your area council and others!

 What requirements are there?

-The only requirement is that you live on campus during your time on Area Council as a student!
+The only requirement is that you live on campus during your time on area council as a student!
 The only exception is that of an RA.
-If you are a Resident Assistant you cannot serve on Area Council but you can support your communities’ Area Council by getting your residents involved by either joining their Area Council or attending programs!
+If you are a Resident Assistant you cannot serve on area Council but you can support your communities’ area Council by getting your residents involved by either joining their area council or attending programs!